Lavinia Maria Curtis born 1857 in Castle Cary, Somerset

 Descendants and notable relations

-Alexander John McIntosh & Netta (Harriet?)
+Alexander John McIntosh & Harriet Matilda Tapsell

 Alexander McIntosh and Netta